Legal

 Read this before you sign anything.

-Creative real estate financing — seller financing, contract for deed, lease purchase, subject-to, wraparounds, and similar structures — can be powerful, and it can also expose you to serious legal, financial, and tax consequences.
+Creative real estate financing — Owner Financing, Lease Purchase, and Other Creative Options (including subject-to, wraparound, contract for deed, assumable, hybrid, and similar structures) — can be powerful, and it can also expose you to serious legal, financial, and tax consequences.
 Always consult a licensed attorney and a licensed mortgage professional (RMLO) before entering into any creative-finance agreement.

 1. What The Creative Marketplace Is